luminovang/documentation/http/request.md

 **Return Value:**

-`bool` - Return true if the request origin ip address is trusted false otherwise.
+`bool` - Return true if the request origin IP address is trusted false otherwise.

 ***